radarlabs/api-diff/README.md

 APICOM_STAGING_LIVE_KEY=XXXX
 ```

 If your server requires authorization in request params, set authStyle="param" and authParam to the request parameter name the server expects.
-If your server uses the HTTP Authoization header, then set authStyle="header" and (optionally) authType to what auth type prefix the server expects, such as "Basic" or "Bearer" - this can be omitted if your server takes bare keys in the Authoization header.
+If your server uses the HTTP headers for auth, then set authStyle="header", (optionally) authParam to whatever header your auth is sent in (defaults to "Authorization") (optionally) authType to what auth type prefix the server expects, such as "Basic" or "Bearer" - this can be omitted if your server takes bare keys in the Authorization header.

 Our config defines two types of keys - test and live.
 It also defines two key environments.
 One for "prod" and one for "staging," the host configs for "local" and "user" are both configured to look in the "staging" key env"

 ### Specifying a server

 For compare, two servers must be specified, with --new.X and --old.X options.
 For the api tool, the server is specifed in the same way but without the "new/old." prefix.

 Servers can be specified in two ways: